zsdnb0901/Load-local-LLMs/README.md

 # Call the model with "requests" in Python

 After you download a model, you can call it in your code in the following way.
 Then, we can apply LLMs in our local/offline project.
 An interesting example in my repository [LLMcooker](https://github.com/zsdbn0901/LLMcooker) shows the convenience.
 Take a picture of your refrigerator， and a visual LLM will detect what you have.
-Then, with the detected supplies, it will provide you with some possible options and their estimated time.
+Then, with the detected supplies, it will provide how to cook and their estimated time.

 Python:
 <pre> import requests  </pre>